 The database of WP5 contains mainly technical information, experimental and observational data.
 Experimental data include all the data generated during experimentation at bench scale and at pilot scale.
-These data were collected by the person responsible for the experiments and sent to the person coordinating the task and WP5.
 The following table shows the data required for the simulations, which were obtained from experiments and supplementary literature research.